jwworth/jakeworth/content/blog/my-annual-review-2020.md

   difficult."
 - As a senior developer, when arguing that something should be done because it's a best practice, you have to understand the _why_ and the tradeoffs.
-  Having that information in your back pocket enhances the term Ray Dalio calls
-  believability: how likely it is that the argument you're making is correct.
+  Having that information in your back pocket increases your believability, to use a Ray Dalio term: how likely it is that the argument you're making is correct.
 - On #LearnInPublic: you'll only get feedback from a fraction of the people that you might be helping and inspiring.
 That's okay.
 Keep going.
 By the same token, if you value the content somebody is making, tell them!
 You'll make